Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 You could also power things like projectors to watch movies or speakers for a little campfire music.
 Portable stoves and microwaves are even options if you have a reliable generator.

 Stronger portable generators are very commonly used to power RV and trailers.
 If you’re camping in a trailer outside of a trailer park, you are going to need a power source to use your home on wheels.

 Sporting Events :

-Did you know that premier league stadiums require the use of backup generators?
-A backup generator could mean the difference between a great game and it being canceled mid-quarter.
+Did you know that premier league stadiums require the use of a standby generator?
+A standby generator could mean the difference between a great game and it being canceled mid-quarter.

 Generator Maintenance and Tips

 Standby Generator is not cheap.
 There aren’t like other tools that you can go out and replace the day it breaks or stops working.
 With an investment like this, it’s important to properly maintain your machine so you can get the most possible years of use out of it.